felixlopz/hubrise-test-task/content/en/frontpage.md

 path_override: /
 content:
   hero:
-    title: Centralize the Data of Your Retail Store
+    title: Integration for Developers
     description:
-      paragraph: Connect your POS, your website and all your applications.
+      paragraph: Integrate your app to a multitude of retail and hospitality solutions
   signup_form:
     title: Get Started Now
     description: